 “Isn’t it exhausting?”

-The truth is, sometimes traveling with my kids drives me NUTS.
+The truth is, sometimes family vacations with my kids drive me NUTS.

 We’ve walked past incredible restaurants in Paris only to pick up mediocre take-out because our kids were over-tired.
 Or they want to stay places hours longer than I’d like.